 There is a $100 fee for submitting a request after the deadline.
 There is no guarantee that an air conditioning unit will be provided for any requests received after August 1.
 If the request is approved by Health Services, the student will be permitted to have one provided by the College for an additional fee of $200 per year.
 Only students whose requests are approved are permitted to have an air conditioner.
 The Office of Residence Life will notify the student of the status of his or her request.
 The Maintenance staff will install the air conditioner for the student.
 In Queen Anne, Dorchester, and Calvert Halls installation will usually occur prior to the student’s arrival in August, to ensure that it is properly installed and will not fall out of the window.
 In Caroline and Prince George Halls, the units will be installed in September (please read the information below).
 The unit is to stay in the window for the entire year (Maintenance does not take it out for the winter and then reinstall it in the spring).
 Students should refrain from running the air conditioners during the winter months since this tends to cause the units to freeze up and break.

-Caroline and Prince George Halls Air Conditioning Guidelines
+Caroline, Dorchester, Prince George and Queen Anne Halls Air Conditioning Guidelines

 These buildings are equipped with central air conditioning systems.
 The building air conditioning systems cannot be operated at times when heating is needed, requiring the buildings to be either in cooling mode or heating mode.
 Therefore, the air conditioning in these buildings is turned on in early May, when the outside temperature is consistently above 75 – 80 degrees.
 The air conditioning is turned off in late September or early October, when the outside temperature at night is consistently below 65 degrees and the daytime temperature is consistently below 80 degrees.